 Dr. Regina Monaco

 Senior Health Researcher

 Regina R. Monaco, Ph.D. received her doctorate in Chemistry and Biochemistry in 1991 at the University of Texas at Austin, and is a theoretical physical chemist.
 Her scientific research focuses on understanding the mechanisms by which biomolecules work in living organisms.
-Current research involves understanding the carotenoid (vitamin A) metabolic pathway in order to improve human health, understanding the design of drugs that interact with DNA, studying the mechanism of proteins that repair DNA, and research on understanding the dynamics (movements) of proteins.
-Understanding the movements of proteins assists in the design of drugs which can specifically bind to the protein being studied.
-Dr. Monaco has been associated with medical units in several major metropolitan hospitals, including Memorial Sloan Kettering Cancer Center, NYU Medical Center, Brackenridge Hospital in Austin, Texas, and the UCSF Medical Center.
+Past research has involved understanding the carotenoid (vitamin A) metabolic pathway in order to improve human health, design of small molecules and potential new drugs to interact with DNA, studying the mechanism of proteins that repair DNA, and research on understanding the dynamics (movements) of proteins.
+Understanding the movements of proteins assists in the design of drugs to specifically bind to the particular protein being studied.
+Dr. Monaco has been associated with medical departments in several major metropolitan hospitals, including Memorial Sloan Kettering Cancer Center, NYU Medical Center, Brackenridge Hospital in Austin, Texas, and the UCSF Medical Center.
 Dr. Monaco has been helping patients understand their own medical information since 1990.
-The issues she has dealt with range from simple ones, such as assisting patients with understanding common diagnoses such as high cholesterol, to much more complex issues, such as patients with multiple underlying medical problems who are also on multiple medications.
-She has assisted patients with understanding their overall medical diagnosis, reducing their dosages of medications and/or switching to medications with fewer side efffects when appropriate, and making certain tests or surgeries that have been ordered for the patient are appropriate, or if there may be other choices which may be better, simpler, or safer.
+The issues she has dealt with range from simple ones, such as assisting patients with understanding common diagnoses such as high cholesterol, to much more complex issues, such as patients with multiple medical diagnoses who are taking multiple medications which may possibly interact.
+She has assisted patients with understanding their overall medical diagnosis, personalizing their dosages of medications and/or choosing alternate medications with fewer side effects when appropriate, and making certain tests or surgeries which have been ordered for the patient are the best choice, or if there may be other choices which may be simpler, appropriate, or safer.

 Dr. Lauren Barghout